-1 Check/clean the rinsing water vessels for bacterial contamination and check the sealing rings to make sure that they are present. (\rightarrow P. 115 - 7.10 Reagent vessels and rinsing water vessels) 2 Clean the reagent vessels. (\rightarrow P. 115 - 7.10 Reagent vessels and rinsing water vessels) 4 Clean the racks and handles. $(\rightarrow$ P. 117 - 7.11 Rack and handle) 5 Check the water drain and sieve within the instrument for proper function and clean it if necessary. (→ P. 117 - 7.12 Water drainage) 6 Checking transport arms for dirt and clean if necessary. $(\rightarrow P. 113 - 7.5 \text{ Transport arms})$
+- 1 Check/clean the rinsing water vessels for bacterial contamination.
+Make sure the O-rings are in place and undamaged.
+Damaged O-rings must be replaced with new ones. - 2 Clean the reagent vessels. - 4 Clean the racks and handles. - 5 Check the water drain and sieve within the instrument for proper function and clean it if necessary. - 6 Checking transport arms for dirt and clean if necessary.